andurill/ACCESS-Pipeline/README.md

 ![Build Status](https://travis-ci.com/mskcc/ACCESS-Pipeline.svg?token=7e9uBYr6xqTkAeLnyoYR&branch=master)

-# This branch is no longer maintained.
-Use dmp_prod/master
+# Note: This branch is discontinued and no longer maintained.
+It is archived and is for reference only.
+Please use dmp_prod/master.

 # Getting Started